-I recently came across a couple of websites which might be of interest to anyone who is caring for a terminally ill senior dog, or grieving (whether in advance, or after the fact) the death of a beloved pet.
+I recently came across a couple of websites that might be of interest to anyone who is caring for a terminally ill senior dog or grieving (whether in advance or after the fact) the death of a beloved pet.

 Questions To Ask Yourself

 If you’re wondering whether this is the time when you need to consider putting your dog to sleep, these questions might help clarify things for you.

 Although the answers aren’t going to be ‘cut-and-dried’, asking yourself these questions (and answering honestly) will help you gauge the quality of life your dog is experiencing.

 This will, in turn, help you to decide what is in your dog’s best interest, right now.

 - Is my dog in pain which can’t be controlled?

 - Is he able to eat/drink/pee/poop without regular assistance?